Conal97/Zombie-Physics/README.md

 # zombie_physics
-Complimentary Jupyter Notebooks for 1451 Review 2020 Article
+Jupyter notebooks developed for final year physics project 'Zombie Physics' Link to 'The 1451 Review' where the paper based on this report has been published: https://www.the1451review.org/publications